gravitational/teleport/rfd/0184-agent-auto-updates.md

 > If this is an issue I can create a v1 -> v3 rollout instead.
 >
 > ```bash
-> tctl autoupdate agent new-rollout v3 --current-version v1
+> tctl autoupdate agent-plan new-target v3 --previous-version v1
 > # created new update plan from v1 to v3
 > ```